Benign Breast Conditions

 Majority of the breast complaints are benign in nature.

 Women with breast complaints understandably often “assume the worst”.
 However, an understanding of the benign breast disorders is essential to help relieve unnecessary stress.

 Benign breast problems are of several types; but in general, they are classified according to the predominant symptom as – lumps, pain, nipple problems, and infections.
-The majority of breast lumps are benign.
-The likely cause of the breast lump may vary based on the age of the patient.
+The majority of Benign Breast Disorders are benign.
+The likely cause of the Benign Breast Disorders may vary based on the age of the patient.

 Never the less, most if not all breast condition must be subjected to Triple Assesment, a combination of clinical examination, imaging, and nonsurgical biopsy.
 A biopsy is only avoided when there are clearly benign and non-suspicious findings on imaging.